CE inspects food premises

 Mrs Lam learnt that the restaurants’ customers are generally supportive of the Government’s target to enhance social distancing among the public and are in agreement with various hygienic arrangements.

-The Chief Executive thanked the restaurants and their staff for their efforts amid the epidemic.
+The Chief Executive thanked the restaurants' staff for their efforts amid the epidemic.

 She added that the Government will pay special attention to the pressure on the staff in formulating a new round of relief measures for the trade.